TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/file_formats/microsim.md

 * weight
   * The factor to apply to scale this trip to scale the trip for the global population
   * This will be the same as the person's weight
+* JointTourRep `(XTMF 1.13+)`
+    * -1 if this is not a joint tour.
+    * If it is a joint tour. the person id of the person who is making the choices.
+* JointTourRepTripId `(XTMF 1.13+)`
+    * -1 if this is not a joint tour.
+    * If it is a joint tour, the trip id is of the representatives associated trip.

 ## Trip_Modes.csv